-Step #4: Stir Your Lion’s Mane Pasta in Sauce and Enjoy
+4. Stir Your Lion's Mane Pasta In Sauce And Enjoy

 When your pasta is al dente, drain and stir it into the sauce.
 Grated parmesan cheese and freshly ground black pepper grinds are optional additions.
 Stir everything together over low heat.
 Plate right away after adding fresh parsley as a garnish.